Skip to Content

 I forgot my dashboard password

-The dashboard shows an error after upgrading
+The dashboard shows an error after a browser update

-Check the logs:
+Check the logs for details:

 sudo journalctl -u rabtly -n 50